maxgallup/know/src/advanced-os/multiprocessing.md

     * System V original UNIX implementation +compatibility
     * POSIX was standardized later +user-friendly +features

+* mmap MAP_SHARED only works for processes within the same hierarchy
+* mmap MAP_SHARED could be used for processes outside of the hierarchy if they are file backed (not ideal)

 ### Shared Memory (SysV)
 * irrelevant which processes are using shared memory, don't have to be part of same process hierarchy
 * all processes should share them same page frames